mbcovid19updates/mbcovid19updates.github.io/README.md

 _Includes markets, garden centres, and occasional pop-up retail._

+_Revised October 25, 2021._

 - Retail capacity is permitted at 50% in the Southern Health-Santé Sud health region.
-- Retail capacity is permitted at 100% in the Interlake-Eastern, Northern, Prairie Mountain and Winnipeg health regions.
+- Retail capacity is permitted at 100% in the Interlake-Eastern, Northern, Prairie Mountain and Winnipeg health regions, including the municipalities of Cartier, Headingley, Macdonald, Ritchot (Niverville-Ritchot), St. Francois Xavier and Tache.
 - May open provided the operator of the business takes actions to ensure two metres of separation of customers.
 Masks are required indoors.
 - Food courts must follow the rules set out for restaurants in the public health order.